BlockArchitech/sp108e/README.md

 ### Note

-I've used other LED strips with this (in fact - the original project uses as WS2815, this fork uses WS2811) and they do work, however I do want to add an option to the config flow to select certain strips to use.
+I've used other LED strips with this (in fact - the original project uses as WS2815, this fork uses WS2811) and they do work, however Any strip that supports the SP108E should work, and if it doesn't it is simply a limitation of the hardware.